Politeness theory: Three main stages of favor-seeking

 All of this is done in attempt to avoid imposition on the hearer.
 Negative politeness is concerned with proceeding towards a goal in the smoothest way and with sensitivity to one's interlocutors.
-In English, deference ('Excuse me, sir, could you please close the window') is associated with the avoidance or downplaying of an imposition; the more we feel we might be imposing, the more deferential we might be.
+In English, deference ('Excuse me, sir, could you please close the window') is associated with the avoidance or downplaying of an imposition; the more one feels they might be imposing, the more deferential one might be.
 It is clearly a strategy for negative politeness and the redressing of a threat to negative face, through actions such as favor-seeking.

 Off-record (indirect)

 The final politeness strategy outlined by Brown and Levinson is the indirect strategy; This strategy uses indirect language and removes the speaker from the potential to be imposing.
-The strategy of doing off-record is to express something general or different than the speaker’s true meaning and relies on the hearer's interpretation to have the speaker's purpose get conveyed.
+The strategy of doing off-record is to express something general or different than the speaker's true meaning and relies on the hearer's interpretation to have the speaker's purpose get conveyed.
 The speaker can get credit for not imposing on the hearer or give the hearer a chance to be helpful and generous.
 This strategy relies heavily on pragmatics to convey the intended meaning while still utilizing the semantic meaning as a way to avoid losing face (see below in Choice of strategy).